 If you need handicapped seating at the Finale ceremony, please see the Finale site map and description on our route map page.
 (Will be updated before Procession.)

-At Congress Street, you will have the option to turn left and then continue south down the riverwalk next to the Santa Cruz or turn right on Congress and enter the Finale Site on Linda Ave, as in previous years.
+On Bonita before we reach Congress Street, you will have the option to turn left and then continue south down the riverwalk next to the Santa Cruz.
+There will be dancers and altars and installations along the riverwalk.
 The riverwalk option is pedestrians-only: no floats or tall puppets, no wheels.
 There are stairs from the riverwalk at Cushing Street, so anyone who cannot manage those stairs should turn right on Congress and enter the Finale Site on Linda Ave.

 The Urn is at the front of the Procession.
 Everyone is invited to put a remembrance in, which will be burnt in the Finale.
 People typically write letters to the dead, names of loved ones, prayers, hopes, or wishes, habits they are letting go of or initiating.
 Photos, trinkets, flowers, etc. are fine.
 Anything that isn’t toxic is okay to put into the Urn: paper is good; plastic is not.
 The combined energy of all of our wishes, prayers, and remembrances and the ritual burning of them is a defining part of the whole experience.